GrinSync/.github/Documentation/Developer Guide.md

 - Language: [Python](https://docs.python.org/3/)

 ## API Documentation
-Currently, these are the available API functions to interact with the backend:
+Currently, these are the available API functions for the frontend to interact with the backend:

 ```python
 path('api/search', apiViews.search, name = 'search'),